Managing the Symptoms of Multiple Sclerosis

 Alternative Treatments

 In addition to your diet, it’s important to stay active as much as possible.
-Many people with MS practice yoga and tai chi, both of which can help lower stress, which has been shown to have an adverse effect on the symptoms of MS. Many people with MS indulge in regular massages, which helps promote relaxation and reduces symptoms of stress and depression.
+Many people with MS practice yoga and tai chi, both of which can help lower stress, which has been shown to have an adverse effect on the symptoms of MS. Many people with MS indulge in regular massages, which helps promote relaxation and reduce symptoms of stress and depression.
 As the symptoms of MS place more limits on your body, you may find that exercising in water is more enjoyable and can lessen the strain on sensitive joints and muscles.
-The keys to staying on top of symptoms is regular physical activity — whatever that means for you — and a positive attitude.
+The keys to staying on top of symptoms are regular physical activity — whatever that means for you — and a positive attitude.